monarc-project/stats-service/docs/api-v1.rst

 Some processors can use dedicated parameters.
-For this purpose the parameter ``processor_params`` can be used to transfer some parameters directly to a processor.
+For this purpose the parameter ``processor_params`` can be used to transfer these parameters directly to the concerned processor.
+These parameters will affect the behaviour of the processor.

-For example you might want to call the processor ``risk_averages_on_date`` but you want that this processor only evaluates the averages for residual risks that are also operational risks (and not informational).
+For example you might want to call the processor ``risk_averages_on_date`` but you want that this processor only evaluates the averages for *residual risks* that are also *operational risks* (and not informational risks).
 The request will look like:

 .. code-block:: bash